dgutov/robe/README.md

 ## Compatibility

 * Tested in Emacs 24.3+, with Ruby 1.9.3, on GNU/Linux.
+* Works with the latest Rubinius, although noticeably slower.
+Some non-essential specs fail.
 * Mostly works on MS Windows, with minor glitches.
 * Using Emacs trunk is currently recommended (24.3.50) for better recognition of context at point.